Sheraff/drizzle-orm-crsqlite-wasm/README.md

    ```

 > [!CAUTION]
-> The `.finalize()` method _is indeed exposed_ on the `CRSQLPreparedQuery` object returned by calling `.prepare()` on a drizzle query-builder.
+> The `.finalize()` method _is indeed exposed_ on the `CRSQLitePreparedQuery` object returned by calling `.prepare()` on a drizzle query-builder.
 However typescript does not know about it because to expose it would require modifications to the `drizzle-orm` package.